 Personal injury is the branch of civil law pertaining to claims for damages between private entities.
 An injured claimant can file a personal injury claim against another individual, a privately-owned company, or other entity that they believe to be responsible for damages in the form of medical expenses, lost income, disability, property losses, and pain and suffering.
 The amount of potential compensation available in a personal injury claim varies based on the value of the plaintiff’s claimed damages.
 The personal injury laws of Folsom and the rest of California aim to compensate personal injury victims fairly for their losses and ensure negligent defendants do not escape liability for their actions.
 A Folsom, CA personal injury attorney can be your best asset if you have recently been injured by another party’s negligence or intentional misconduct.

-Experienced Accident Lawyers Serving the California Area
+Experienced Personal Injury Lawyers Serving the Folsom and Sacramento Area

 If you have been hurt due to someone else’s carelessness or misconduct, you may be able to bring a personal injury lawsuit.
 In many situations, insurers are reluctant to pay the full amount of damages to which you may be entitled unless you have knowledgeable legal representation on your side.
 A California personal injury attorney may be a vital tool in asserting your rights to the fullest extent of the law.
 At Black & DePaoli, we can assist victims who need a car accident lawyer or guidance with other personal injury claims, such as those arising out of slip and falls or dog bites.
 Based in Folsom, we also represent families who have lost a loved one in a fatal accident.